 Ms. French explained the improvements to the reference to public interest, the coordination with the IESBA in relation to the public interest and how the standard highlights compliance with the spirit and letter of professional standards.
 Representatives and Observers commented as follows:

 Mr. Mulholland supported the specific reference to public interest, however Mr. Fortin and Ms. Robert did not support indicating that all engagements are performed in the public interest, noting that not all audits are performed in the public interest.
 Mr. Fortin suggested that instead the explanation should refer to acting in the public interest.
 Ms. French noted that it has been challenging to describe the public interest in the context of performing engagements and the system of quality management.
 She added that the QCTF had considered explaining the firm’s role in “acting in the public interest” but this created various challenges.
-Prof. Schilder indicated his support for how the public interest is explained in the standard, noting that all audits are performed in the public interest since there is a broader interest in those engagements and in many jurisdictions, financial stability relies on the quality of reporting.
+Prof. Schilder indicated his support for how the public interest is explained in the standard, noting that audits are performed in the public interest since there is a broader interest in those engagements and in many jurisdictions, financial stability relies on the quality of reporting.

 Mr. Mulholland suggested that further consideration is needed of the meaning of the public interest in the context of the profession.
 Ms. Diplock noted the paper that is currently being developed by the Public Interest Oversight Board (PIOB) addressing the topic of the public interest in the context of the profession.
 She noted that the paper is not yet available publically and is being developed in conjunction with the Monitoring Group, also in the context of the proposed reforms to the Standard Setting Boards.
 Ms. Diplock further noted that while the audit is performed in the public interest, the interest is the stakeholders of the entity, and added that this ambiguity would be clarified.
 Ms. French noted the work of the PIOB on the public interest and that the QCTF would consider this when it becomes available.
 Prof. Schilder emphasized the challenges in developing a public interest framework.